gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 set of DTLS records of a maximum configured fragment size.
-Each DTLS message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the PPID set to DTLS-SCTP
+Each DTLS message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the PPID set to DTLS Chunk Key-Management Messages
 {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
-The SCTP user message is created by having each DTLS message prepended with a single byte containing the Restar flag and DTLS connection index value.
+The SCTP user message is created by having each DTLS message prepended with a single byte containing the Restart flag and DTLS connection index value.
 These user messages MAY contain one or more DTLS records.
 The SCTP stream ID used MAY be any stream ID that the ULP alreay uses, and if not know Stream
 0. Note that all fragments of a handshake message MUST be sent with